SkunkHeadedPunk/Mini-Project/README.md

 parameters.m This runs the simulink file and has all the properly nemed parameters with units

+motorsimulation.slx This is the simulink model of the final motor this.
+The labels are in the parameters.m file above.
+This was done on purpose as to make it easier to change labels.

 4.7 sketch_feb25b.ino This is the final code to run the arduino with the encoader PID controller and motor controller

 Encoder-1.4.1.zip: Arduino Library containing an accurate way to read encoders.
 Including this library is necessary to properly read the rotary   encoders using the Arduino.